The Program

-The VCH Deaf, Hard of Hearing, & Deaf-Blind Well-Being Program (WBP in short) provides mental health services for Deaf, Hard of Hearing, and Deaf-Blind people throughout British Columbia.
+The VCH Deaf, Hard of Hearing, & Deaf-Blind Well-Being Program (WBP in short) provides accessible mental health services for Deaf, Hard of Hearing, and Deaf-Blind people throughout British Columbia.

 The WBP was established in 1991 and receives its funding from the Ministry for Children & Family Development (MCFD).
 Its operations are managed through Vancouver Coastal Health (VCH).